-4. Terminology
+2. Terminology

-- PLAT: PLAT is Provider side translator(XLAT) that complies with [RFC6146].
-It translates N:1 global IPv6 addresses to global IPv4 addresses, and vice versa. - CLAT is Customer side translator(XLAT) that complies with CLAT: [RFC6145].
+PLAT: PLAT is Provider side translator(XLAT) that complies with [RFC6146].
+It translates N:1 global IPv6 addresses to global IPv4 addresses, and vice versa.

+CLAT: CLAT is Customer side translator(XLAT) that complies with [RFC6145].
 It algorithmically translates 1:1 private IPv4 addresses to global IPv6 addresses, and vice versa.
 The CLAT function is applicable to a router or an end-node such as a mobile phone.
-The CLAT SHOULD perform router function to facilitate packets forwarding through the stateless translation even if it is an end-node.
-The CLAT as a common home router or wireless 3GPP router is expected to perform gateway functions such as DHCP server and DNS proxy for local The CLAT does not comply with the sentence "Both clients.
-IPv4-translatable IPv6 addresses and IPv4-converted IPv6 addresses SHOULD use the same prefix." that is described on Section 3.3 in [RFC6052] due to using different IPv6 prefixes for CLAT-side and PLAT-side IPv4 addresses. - 5.
-Motivation and Uniqueness of 464XLAT - 1.
-Minimal IPv4 resource requirements, maximum IPv4 efficiency through statistical multiplexing. - 2.
-No new protocols required, quick deployment. - 3.
-IPv6-only networks are simpler and therefore less expensive to operate. - 6.
-Network Architecture
+The CLAT should perform IP routing and forwarding to facilitate packets forwarding through the stateless translation even if it is an end-node.
+The CLAT as a common home router or wireless Third Generation Partnership Project (3GPP) router is expected to perform gateway functions such as DHCP server and DNS proxy for local clients.
+The CLAT uses different IPv6 prefixes for CLAT-side and PLAT-side IPv4 addresses and therefore does not comply with the sentence "Both IPv4-translatable IPv6 addresses and IPv4-converted IPv6 addresses should use the same prefix." in Section 3.3 of [RFC6052].
+The CLAT does not facilitate communications between a local IPv4-only node and an IPv6-only node on the Internet.